SirusDoma/Genode/README.md

 This framework is designed so that lower-level and higher-level abstractions can work together, often directly alongside SFML, letting you choose the right level of abstraction for your needs.

 ## Conveniences over speed
 This framework was initially designed by a single developer in a limited scope, and thus conveniences are priortized over performance and efficiencies.
-It is still important aspect to certain degree, after all, the game that was built with this framework is a rhythm game that has hundreds moving objects at a time and require smooth framerate and timing precision.
+It is still important aspect to certain degree, after all, the game that was built with this framework is a rhythm game that has hundreds moving objects at a time and require smooth framerate and high timing precision.

-That being said, there are certainly faster 2D game frameworks/engines out there that are more capable in handling bigger scope in more sophisticated/intuitive/elegant way.
+That being said, there are certainly faster 2D game frameworks/engines out there that are faster and more capable in handling bigger scope in more sophisticated/intuitive/elegant way.
 However, the goal is to speed up my game development process.
 If you find yourself in a similar situation, consider give Genode a try.

 # Integration
 This framework was directly added into the game source tree and has not been tested to built and included separately.